There are benefits of having all girls — besides, “trying for a boy” doesn’t always work out that way.

 People sometimes ask if we have plans to “try for a boy.”
 This implies that we somehow have control over whether we conceive a girl or a boy.
 We “tried for a boy” with baby number two, and that didn’t work, so I’m not confident that the third time would be a charm.

 When we learned we were having a second daughter, we briefly thought about the life we were missing by not having any boys.
-Then we thought of all the benefits of having children who are the same gender, specifically only girls.
+Then we thought of all the benefits of having children who are close in age and the same gender, specifically only girls.

 Benefits of having all girls include …